pdb-94/miguel/README.md

   <img src="/documentation/simulation_process.png" alt="drawing" height="100"/>
 </p>

 The system design is the only time the user needs to interact with the program code.
 Here the Environment ([create Environment](#environment)) and the system components are created ([system components](#system-components)).
-The annual simulaton and the system evaluation are carried out by the [Operator](#operator).
+The annual simulation and the system evaluation are carried out by the [Operator](#operator).

 #### Annual simulation
 The energy system type depends on the input parameters and the system components in the energy system.
 A distinction is made between off-grid systems and on-grid systems.
 On-grid systems are further divided into stable systems (without blackouts) and unstable systems (with blackouts).
-Depending on the type of energy system different dispatch strategies are applied for the annual simulation.
+Depending on the type of energy system, different dispatch strategies are applied for the annual simulation.

 <p align="center">
   <img src="/documentation/dispatch_priorities.svg" alt="drawing" height="400"/>